vitalinamal/it-company-manager/README.md

 - **Task Comments**: Add and delete comments on tasks to facilitate better communication and collaboration among team members.

+## Usage

+- **Admin Interface**: Access the Django admin interface at `https://it-task-manager-3p6k.onrender.com/admin/` using the superuser credentials or the default credentials.
+- **Main Application**: Access the main application interface at `https://it-task-manager-3p6k.onrender.com/`.

 ## Getting Started 🐌

 These instructions will help you set up and run the project on your local machine for development and testing purposes.